 |New price:||Display size:||10|

 |Precision:||10||Integrated circuits:||TMC1737, TMC1753, TMC1754, TMC1807|

 Canon Canola L100 preceded the first desktop calculator manufactured by Texas

 and a half year.

 Instead of the later single-chip calculator electronics found in the TI-3000 and its sibling TI-3500 the L100 uses four chips similar to the Pocketronic.
 A similar architecture could be found in the even larger desktop calculators L121 and L160, too.

 consists of 10 single tubes with a 7-segment layout.
 Later products like the L100A

 or L100S used a construction similar to the Panaplex™

 display manufactured by

 In Texas Instrument's history of calculator chips the L100 plays an important role.
-It adds to the three LSI-circuits (Arithmetic-, Entry- and Data-chip) of the Pocketronic a forth chip to manage the display.
+It adds to the three LSI-circuits (Arithmetic Chip, Entry Chip, and Data Chip) of the Pocketronic an additional Display Chip.